 uses, their primary purpose is to replace lost

-The positive progress in women’s
+The positive progress in women’s employment and

-employment and income over the decades provides
+income over the decades provides both direct and

-much harm may be inflicted if tragedy hits.
+be inflicted if tragedy hits.
 There’s

 double damage in the case of disability due to